Looks like you’re on our UK site! Would you like to switch US site?

 Sarah Taylor, BVM&S PhD CertES (Ortho) Dip ECVS DipECVSMR MRCVS The University of Edinburgh, The Royal (Dick) School of Veterinary Studies

-What’s the risk?
+What’s the Risk?

-Despite the proficiency of practice staff in administering anesthesia and obtaining detailed images, many owners remain sceptical regarding the potential risks associated with down MRI.
+Despite the proficiency of practice staff in administering anesthesia and obtaining detailed images, many owners remain skeptical regarding the potential risks associated with down MRI.
 This is particularly the case for the already compromised horse not just at the time of scanning but in the weeks following.

 About one in 100 healthy horses [1] is likely to undergo a post-anesthetic problem with the patient requiring close observation following the imaging procedure.
-For owners and trainers of elite sport horses, this risk is one that many are not willing to take; the risk versus benefit dilemma is one that can only the horse owner can answer.
+For owners and trainers of elite sport horses, this risk is one that many are not willing to take; the risk versus benefit dilemma is one that only the horse owner can answer.

 Hallmarq’s Standing Equine MRI is carried out without the need for anaesthesia.

-Cost implications
+Cost Implications

 Down MRI undoubtedly places a larger demand on practice staff with highly skilled personnel needed to administer anesthesia, and several people required to ensure the safe positioning of the horse in the magnet.
 The patient will need constant monitoring for the duration of the scan process.
 These additional costs are, of course, passed on to the horse owner.